alexch/codelikethis/public/lessons/server_side_javascript/hello_express.md

   },
 ```

-Change it to look like this:
+Add a start script like this:
 ```json
 "scripts": {
     "start": "node server.js",